doytsujin/ulfius-msvc/README.md

 ### Visual Studio 2015/2019

-This example project have never been built with Visual Studio 2015/2019 but these steps should also work for them.
+This example project have never been built with Visual Studio 2015/2019 but installation steps should also work for them.

 ### GnuTLS & WebSocket